synchroslap/CapperWeb/README.md

 entire Python runtime into a browser).
 Your completed caption should display at the bottom of the screen.
 Right click and save image to download your caption.

+Note that credits will use the the text settings of whatever your first character is.

 ## Roadmap
 - Fix styling and formatting of web UI
 - Spoonfeed guide